wthrowe/rfcs/text/0000-osstring-string-interface.md

 /// `boundary`, returns the sections before and after the boundary
 /// character.
 Otherwise returns `None`. fn split_off_str(&self, boundary: char) -> Option<(&str, &OsStr)>;

-/// Returns an iterator over sections of the `OsStr` separated by
-/// the given character.
-///
-/// # Panics
-///
-/// Panics if the boundary character is not ASCII. fn split<'a>(&'a self, boundary: char) -> Split<'a>;
 ```

 The first three of these (`contains_os`, `starts_with_os`, and